shom-fr/woom/docs/inputs_envvars.rst

 .. envvar:: WOOM_WORKFLOW_DIR

-    Where the workflow is executed.
+    Where the workflow is executed which is where lies the :file:`workflow.cfg` file.

 Modified existing variables
 ---------------------------